kdbartholomew/MetropolisHastingsForCryptography/README.md

-# Metropolis Hastings (Optimized to Converge for Large Input)
+# Metropolis Hastings (Optimized to Converge for Long Input Sequences)

 This project contains my novel optimization of the Metropolis Hastings algorithm for decoding messages.
 The CryptographyMH algorithm uses a coding function to propose random swaps in the mapping of letters.